How Viewers Perceive Video Quality and How to Measure it?

 The results provided in the chart showed that:

-The lesson we draw from this is that reducing variability in content quality has a greater impact on user experience than it is to focusing purely on improving the average quality.
+The lesson we draw from the study shows that reducing variability in content quality has a greater impact on user experience in contrast to focusing purely on improving the average quality.